 * See specific requirements for Associate in Applied Science Degree.

-*** Must be completed by the end of the first fall semester
+** Must be completed prior to starting the first fall semester

-**** Underlined courses may be taken prior to admission into the program.
+*** Underlined courses may be complete prior to admission to the program

 High School Recommendations: 3 years English, 1 year Biology, 1 year Chemistry, 2 years Mathematics